feathersjs/docs/migrating.md

 const message = await app.service('/messages')._get('<message id>');
 ```

-> _Note:_ These methods are only available internally on the server, not on the client side.
+> _Note:_ These methods are only available internally on the server, not on the client side and only for the Feathers database adapters.
+They do *not* send any events.

 ### Multi updates